-- Transcripts from all colleges and universities attended or currently attending.
-These records must be official school records sent directly to Spring Hill College by the school and must bear the official stamp or seal of the school.
+- 1. Letter of recommendation from the Dean of Students at last attended institution. - 2 List of current courses. - 3.
+Transcripts from all colleges and universities attended or currently attending.
+These records must be official school records-sent directly to Spring Hill College by the school-and must bear the official stamp or seal of the school.
 Certified copies, if sent by the school and bearing the stamp or seal of the school, are acceptable.
-All college and university courses taken at institutions outside the United States must be evaluated by an approved evaluation service (recommended: World Eduction Services, www.wes.org). - Secondary school academic records, both in the original language and a certified English translation, may also be required for students who have earned less than 20 credit hours of college-level work and/or who have a cumulative GPA below 2.5. - An official copy of test results showing English proficiency.
-Acceptable tests include: TOEFL, IELTS, MELAB, CPE or CAE.
-Proficiency is demonstrated by achieving minimum scores as indicated: TOEFL 213 on the CBT or 80 on the IBT; IELTS 6.5; Cambridge Examinations (CPE OR CAE) C; Michigan Test (MELAB) 90. - Proof of financial resources showing the student's ability to cover expenses for the first academic year at Spring Hill College including tuition, fees, housing, and living expenses.
-Proof of financial resources includes one of the following:

-- a.
-An affidavit of support and a confidential bank statement from the student, student's parent, a relative or personal sponsor showing that sufficient funds are available. - b.
-A sponsorship letter from a government agency, organization, institution or school. - Proof of health insurance.
-Otherwise, students must purchase Spring Hill College's institutional health insurance.
+All college and university courses taken at institutions outside the United States must be evaluated by an approved evaluation service (recommended: The International Credential Advantage Package (ICAP) by World Education Services www.wes.org). - 4.
+Secondary school academic records, both in the original language and certified English translation, are necessary if student has less than 20 credit hours and/or a cumulative GPA below 2.5. - 5.
+Proof of financial resources showing the student's ability to cover expenses for the first academic year at Spring Hill College.
+Proof of financial resources includes one of the following: - a) An affidavit of support and a confidential bank statement from the student's parents, a relative or personal sponsor showing that sufficient funds are available, or - b)A sponsorship letter from a government agency, organization, institution or school.